winitzki/CocoaJoin/README.md

 * use "fast" molecules to receive values synchronously from other reactions
 * use locally defined reactions to encapsulate and reuse concurrent functionality
 * create new reactions and molecules inside recursive functions, thus creating a dynamic, recursive graph of reactions at run time
-* use "higher-order" chemistry: molecules can carry values that contain _other molecule names_ or _functions of molecule names_, which then become available within a reaction and may be used to inject arbitrary molecules or to perform arbitrary computations
+* use "higher-order" chemistry: molecules can carry values that contain _other molecule names_ or _functions of molecule names_, which then become available within a reaction and may be used to inject arbitrary molecules or to perform arbitrary computations with molecule names obtained at run time

 Join calculus has the following advantages over other models of concurrent computation:

-* concurrency is declarative and simple to reason about because the operational semantics is based on just two easily visualized principles:
+* concurrency is simple to reason about because the operational semantics is based on easily visualized principles:

-1. A reaction starts whenever the required input molecules are present in the soup.
+1. A reaction can start only if all of its input molecules are present in the soup.
-2. A reaction consumes input molecules from the soup, then performs a computation, and then injects the output molecules into the soup.
+2. A reaction _first_ consumes the input molecules from the soup, _then_ performs some computation and injects the output molecules into the soup.
+3. All reactions can start concurrently and in random order.

-* reaction and molecule definitions are locally scoped and _static_
+* reaction and molecule name definitions are locally scoped, immutable, type-checked, and _static_ (fixed at compile time)
-* reactions are guaranteed to be immutable, the programmer cannot redefine a reaction by mistake or accidentally inject molecules that should not be injected
+* the local scoping rules enable the _reuse_ of reactions: the programmer cannot, by mistake, destroy the functionality of any previously defined reactions (either by modifying the reactions or by injecting some molecules at wrong times or in wrong numbers)
-* each computation is a pure function in a local scope, there is no global "state of the chemistry"
+* each computation is a pure function in its local scope; the programmer does not manipulate shared mutable state; all state is represented by values carried by the molecules, passed automatically and implicitly from one reaction to another
-* all concurrent computations are scheduled  _implicitly_: there is no hand-written code for creating or stopping new threads, scheduling new jobs, or waiting for completion
+* all concurrent computations are scheduled  _implicitly_: there is no hand-written code for creating or stopping new threads, scheduling new jobs, or waiting for completion; in other words, all concurrency is _declarative_
 * one core or multicore, one threads or many threads - these low-level details are hidden from the programmer, who merely needs to inject some molecules to initiate concurrent computations
-* the use of low-level synchronization primitives, such as locks and semaphores, is implicit in the "laws of chemistry" defined by the programmer
+* the programmer does not use error-prone low-level synchronization primitives, such as locks and semaphores, because their functionality is implicit in the visually clear "laws of chemistry" defined by the programmer
-* the programmer does not manipulate shared mutable state; all state is represented by values carried by the molecules, passed automatically and implicitly from one reaction to another

 Notes on the Objective-C implementation
 ---------------------------------------